The Baldwin family visited the Lincoln Memorial this morning.

 I can’t put into words the honor that we feel to be representing Children’s Hospital of Wisconsin at the National Association of Children’s Hospital’s Advocacy Day in Washington, D.C.
 For the last five years, insurance coverage and health care have played a critical role in our lives and far too many families face the same obstacles.

 In 2005, we became proud parents of triplets.
 At 30 weeks gestation, I gave birth to two boys and one girl.
 Shortly after birth, our daughter Mira was diagnosed with renal acidosis.
 In simple terms, her kidneys weren’t doing their job.
-Mira was on dialysis nightly for two and half years before she received a kidney transplant from our neighbor, who was a match. …Continue reading →
+Mira was on dialysis nightly for two and half years before she received a kidney transplant from our neighbor, who was a match. …Click here to continue reading

 After a lot of hard work, we finally made it!
 On Monday, July 5, 2010, we will be a smoke-free Wisconsin!